wochele/Tech-Notes/Angular2/Component.md

 - Every app has at least one component, the root component.
 They are the basic building blocks of applications.
 - Controls a portion of the screen, a view, through it's associated template
 - You define a component's application logic—what it does to support the view—inside a class.
 The class interacts with the view through an API of properties and methods.
+- Component classes should be lean.
+They don't fetch data from the server, validate user input, or log directly to the console.
+They delegate such tasks to services.
+- A component's job is to enable the user experience and nothing more.
+It mediates between the view (rendered by the template) and the application logic (which often includes some notion of a model).
+A good component presents properties and methods for data binding.
+It delegates everything nontrivial to services.

 A basic component has 2 parts